brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 The body comes last
 and ends at either the next envelope ``From`` line or the end of the file.
-Here’s how we might parse the first message from a mailbox file:
+Here’s how we might parse the first message from a mailbox file using only ``for`` loops:

 .. testsetup::